Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Moreau--Yosida regularization in density-functional theory

-It would be better altogether if we could ignore this difficult notion of ``$v$-representability'' and instead give a physical interpretation to all elements $x\in X$.
+It would be better altogether if we could ignore this difficult notion of ``$v$-representability'' and instead are able to give a physical interpretation to all elements $x\in X$.
 This is achieved with the inverse duality map $J^{-1}\colon X^*\to X$ as the canonical way of mapping potentials to densities.
 For any $v$-representable $\rho\in\partial E^\lambda(v)$ coming from $v\in X^*$ define the \emph{mixed density}

 This definition is unique only if a Hohenberg--Kohn-type result is available so that the corresponding $v\in -\partial F^\lambda(\rho)$ is unique, but even without uniqueness we can make this assignment and will simply allow multiple such combinations.
 Choosing $\eps > 0$ small means that in order to get the generalized density, we only mix in a small quantity of the corresponding potential $v$.
 We note that the resulting $x$ does not need to be positive, normalizable, or have a finite kinetic energy, only the $v$-representable density $\rho$ has all those properties.
+This is immediately visible from the definition in Eq.~\eqref{eq:mixing}, where $x$ is seen to be the sum of the electronic density $\rho$ and $-\eps J^{-1}(v)$.
 With $v\in X^*$ as an \emph{external} potential with assigned density $-\eps J^{-1}(v)$ that gets added to the \emph{internal} electronic density of a quantum system, one could call $x$ a `bidensity'.
 It has been given different names before, such as `depot' (for density--potential), `pseudodensity'~\cite{Kvaal2014}, or `quasidensity'~\cite{Penz2023-Review-PartI}.
 We will not commit to a singular nomenclature here, and instead refer to it as a general element $x\in X$ or a `mixed density' when its decomposition like in Eq.~\eqref{eq:mixing} matters.